-What was to become HiVitality as we now know it began with groups joining weekly evening sessions at Birmingham ‘Body Positive’, working with images, led by a voluntary worker with experience and commitment in this field.
+What was to become HiVitality as we now know it began with groups joining weekly evening sessions at Birmingham ‘Body Positive’, working with images, led by Angela, who had the experience and commitment in this field.

 What happened was that they found it really helpful and useful to explore and express their feelings this way, and members of this group discovered that having been given a diagnosis of HIV five years or more without becoming ill (ie developing AIDS), this was a wonderful opportunity to meet others in the same situation, and share their feelings.

 They were people who had no other support, no emotional support, for issues specific to this situation, for example 'survival guilt' - Why am I alive when all my friends are dead?’, ‘When will I die?’, what to do after the proscribed ‘6 month death sentence’ they had received from their doctors on diagnosis, having maybe quit their jobs, cashed in their pensions perhaps left their homes, and so on; in other words ‘How will I live?’.

 An experimental one-day workshop was given, with tremendous take-up and enthusiastic feedback.